 How to plug a punctured (Tesla) tire

-Considering the stress I endured, I can almost call myself an expert in plugging a Tesla tire now.
+Considering the stress I endured, I can almost call myself an expert in plugging a Tesla tire.
 You can call me whatever you want, though.
 One thing is for sure: there’s no need to remove the wheel from the car.

-- The angle of the object (nail) is close to 90 degree — it goes straight in instead of sideway.
+- The angle of the object (nail) is close to 90 degrees — it goes straight in instead of sideways.

 - The puncture is not on or near the sidewall of the tire.

-With that out of the way, below is a picture of my Tire Repair Kit.
-I’d totally recommend it since it comes with everything you’d need.
+Below is a picture of my Tire Repair Kit.
+I’d recommend it or something similar since it comes with everything you’d need — the included gloves really help.
 Note the tools and the plenty of Repair Plugs.
 (Use some to practice beforehand!)